 The Shop Fox W2005 Classic Fence with standard rails is an upgrade from Shop Fox, and it comes with new features.
 The single-locking cam action lever allows users to lock rips with one hand.
 This product enables accurate cuts that can be used for intricate designs because of its lever and torsion box design.

-In my experience, the classic fence with standard rails on the Shop Fox W2005 offers a maximum rip capacity of 25 inches to the right, making it suitable for small to medium-scale projects.
+The classic fence with standard rails on the Shop Fox W2005 offers a maximum rip capacity of 25 inches to the right, making it suitable for small to medium-scale projects.
 Another notable aspect is its universality, as it can be mounted on most tables.

 However, I must point out three key factors that contributed to the lower ranking of the Shop Fox W2005 in my assessment: its relatively high price point, a somewhat underperforming saw blade, and less-than-ideal packaging.